 We are looking for the range of talent you can demonstrate from the recordings you submit.
 Many of our students play more than one instrument, or some play an instrument and also sing.
 If this is the case for you, we would like to receive a recording for each instrument.
 We would also like the recordings to differ in style to one another – for example, one jazz piece and one classical piece.

 What format should my recordings be sent in?

-We would like all recordings to firstly be hosted on a website (e.g YouTube or SoundCloud).
+We require all recordings to firstly be hosted on a website (e.g YouTube or SoundCloud).
 Once this has been done, recording links can be copied and pasted into two boxes provided on the application form.

 When will I know if I’ve been successful?

-I’m interested in the Composer programme – what happens after I apply?
+I’m interested in the Composer / Music Producer programme – what happens after I apply?

-If you are successful with your application, you will be invited to attend an interview.
-Interviews differ to the auditions that instrumentalists attend as there is no performance element to the day.
-Each interview lasts approximately 40 minutes.
-As the Composer Programme is smaller than our instrumental programmes, we only decide upon venues once we know the geographical spread of the applicants.
-Further information on venue locations will be given to successful applicants nearer the time.
+If you are successful with your application, you will be invited to attend an online interview.
+Interviews differ to the auditions that instrumentalists attend as there is no performance element.

 Congratulations!
-The next step involves your official enrollment to South West Music School.
+The next step involves your official enrolment to South West Music School.
 After some paperwork has been completed, you will be sent the handbook for the year which gives you all you need to know on what SWMS will be offering you for the year including dates, times and other useful info.
-If you are a Feeder Plus, Core or Composer student you will be assigned a mentor and given further information on how the mentor/student relationship works.
+If you are an Enhanced Foundation, Performance Development, Core or Composer student you will be assigned a mentor and given further information on how the mentor/student relationship works.
 If you have questions at any point, the office team will be on hand to help out.
 You can find contact details for us here.